 It started with paper-bag doodles, as a kid growing up in the wake of the Great Depression, and carried through to wartime illustrations in the United States Marine Corps, then to national ads during the Mad Men era, and it continues today in the books he churns out about southeastern North Carolina.

-Pope, who lives in Shallotte, NC has spent decades creating characters out of pen strokes, and at 81, has no plans of stopping.
+Pope, who lived in Shallotte Point, NC has spent decades creating characters out of pen strokes, and at 81, has no plans of stopping.

 “I think happy human beings have to be doing something.
 I think the worst thing in the world is boredom,” he says, sipping iced tea at The Winds Resort Beach Club.
 Pope and his wife built the resort after moving to Ocean Isle Beach 40 years ago.
 “There were many forks in the road.
 What would have happened if I had taken even one fork different?”